 Much of today's old town stands on the scant ruins of that monastery.
 Until the present St. Peter's church was built in Rome, the church that stood here was the largest anywhere.

-The Abbey of Cluny was the ruling center of the first great international chain of monasteries in Europe.
+The Abbey of Cluny was the ruling center of Europe's first great international chain of monasteries.
 It was the headquarters of 10,000 monks — the heart of a church reform movement and an evangelical revival that spread throughout Europe in the 11th and 12th centuries.
-In an era of particularly corrupt popes, Cluny's Abbots — who followed the teaching of St. Benedict — served as a moral compass and rallying point for Europe's Christians.
+In an era of particularly corrupt popes, Cluny's abbots — who followed the teaching of St. Benedict — served as a moral compass and rallying point for Europe's Christians.

-The success of the Abbey has been attributed to a series of wise leaders or abbots.
-In fact, four of the first six abbots actually became saints.
-They answered not to bishops or kings, but directly to the pope.
+The success of the abbey has been attributed to a series of wise leaders, or "abbots."
+In fact, four of the six first abbots here actually became saints.
+They answered not to kings and not to bishops, but directly to the pope.
 They preached the principles of piety and the art of shrewd fundraising.
-Piety — They got people to stop looting the monasteries.
-Shrewd fundraising — they convinced Europe's wealthy landowners to will their estates to the monasteries in return for perpetual prayers for the benefit of their needy and frightened souls.
+Piety: They got people to stop looting the monasteries; shrewd fundraising: they talked Europe's wealthy landowning elite into willing their estates to the monasteries in return for perpetual prayer for the benefit of their needy and frightened souls.

 From the springboard of Cluny came a vast network of nearly a thousand monasteries that gave regions from Rome to Scotland a common thread — helping to kindle the establishment of modern Europe.
 While Cluny peaked in the 12th century, monasteries in general remained a powerful force until the 18th century.

-The Cistercians worked to recapture the simplicity and poverty of the Church in the first centuries after Christ.
+The Cistercians worked to recreate the simplicity and the poverty of the Church in the first centuries after Christ.
 Bernard created what he called "a horrible vast solitude" here in the forest, where his monks could live like the desert fathers of the Old Testament.
-They strove to be separate from the world, which required the industrious self-sufficiency these abbeys were so adept at.
+They strove to be separate from the world, and this required the industrious self-sufficiency that these abbeys were so adept at.
 The movement spread, essentially colonizing Europe religiously.
-By 1200, there were over 500 Cistercian monasteries and abbeys throughout Europe.
+By the year 1200, there were over 500 Cistercian monasteries and abbeys throughout Europe.

-The abbey church is pure Romanesque and built to St. Bernard's specs: Plain façade, Latin cross plan, no colorful stained glass, unadorned columns — nothing to distract from prayer.
-The lone statue is the 13th-century Virgin of Fontenay, a reminder that the church was dedicated to St. Mary.
+The abbey church is pure Romanesque and built to St. Bernard's specs: Plain facade, Latin cross floor plan, no colorful stained glass, unadorned columns — nothing to distract from prayer.
+The lone statue is the 13th-century Virgin of Fontenay, a reminder that the church was dedicated to Mary.
 An ethereal light still bathes the interior.

 Stairs lead from the church to an oak-beamed dormitory where the monks slept — fully dressed, on thin mats.